yeahbutstill/food-ordering-system/README.md

 - Domain events should be created in entity or domain services after related business logic is completed.
 - Application services are the first initial contact point to the outside of domain.
 - Domain events should be fired after the related business logic is persisted.
+- It is used to create a chain of ACID transactions across services.
+- It is used on distributed environments that multiple services communicate.